r-vlasov/CExceptions/README.md

 # Try-Throw-Catch
-Custom Try-Throw-Catch implementation written in C by _/setjmp_ and _/longjmp_ mechanisms
+Custom Try-Throw-Catch implementation written in C by _setjmp_ and _longjmp_ mechanisms

 ## Usage

 These exceptions uses C library functions setjmp and longjmp to operate.
 It can support real-time system (like embedded).
-It supports to handling ( multi-level try-catch-throw, _/see exception.c_);
+It supports to handling ( multi-level try-catch-throw, _see exception.c_);

-_/Handling:/
+[Handling:]

 '''bash